Bonelab/bonelab-website/_members/leigh-gabel.md

 density and strength in children and adolescents using high-resolution peripheral quantitative computed tomography (HR-pQCT).
 I am currently using HR-pQCT to examine the effect of long-duration spaceflight (and recovery after spaceflight) on bone microarchitecture and strength (TBone study).
-In 2021, Leigh started her position at Assistant Professor and the Faculty of Kinesiology, University of Calgary.
+In 2021, Leigh started her position as Assistant Professor in the Faculty of Kinesiology, University of Calgary.